unum-cloud/uform/README.md

 distance: float = hamming(b1_embedding, b1_embedding) # 17x SciPy performance on Apple M2 CPU
 ```

-Similarly, when dealing with large collections (up to billions of entries per server) and looking for high-throughput search, you can [achieve 100x performance improvement over FAISS and other vector-search solutions using USearch][report-usearch].
+Similarly, when dealing with large collections (up to billions of entries per server) and looking for high-throughput search, you can [achieve 100x performance improvement][report-usearch] over FAISS and other vector-search solutions using USearch.
 Here are a couple of examples:

 ```python